Chitrapur Guru Parampara: Sāraswats under the Swamis

-The Sāraswats have lived a glorious period of over 300 years under the Guru Parampara.
-Each swamiji has contributed in his own way to the development of the community.
-The divine powers possessed by the greats and their deeds towards humanity are stuff of legends.
+For over 300 years, the Sāraswats have lived under the Guru Parampara, with each swamiji contributing to the development of the community in their own way.

 Under Parijñānāshram I (1708–1720)

 The Saraswat installed Swami Parijñānāshram I at the Sri Vishveshwar Vithal Temple and brought him to Nāgar and before the king.
-But the king refused to accept him as their guru until and unless the Shankarāchārya of the Sringeri Sharada Peetham gave his consent.
+But the king refused to accept him as their guru unless the Shankarāchārya of the Sringeri Sharada Peetham gave his consent.

 Parijñānāshram Swamiji travelled from Gokarna to Shringeri.
 At first he was denied entry into the temple by the priests there.
-In the night "Jagadguru" had a dream where he saw that idol of Sharada Devi had lost its lustre as she was upset as her son was denied entry into the temple.
+In the night "Jagadguru" had a dream where he saw that the idol of Sharada Devi had lost its lustre as she was upset that her son was denied entry into the temple.
 In the morning the Jagadguru realised this when he saw the idol and immediately called for Parijnanashram Swamiji and gave his consent to the new Swamiji.
-He was also awestruck by Parinanashram swamiji's piety, yogic abilities and his knowledge.
-The King wholeheartedly welcome the new Mathādhipati of the Sāraswats.
-Thus the Guru parampara was established.
+The King then welcomed the new Mathādhipati of the Sāraswats.
+Thus, the Guru parampara was established.